 Figure 6.
 Segment colour spaces for scales on body (a) and single scales (b) for different springtail species.
 For T. vulgaris, scales from golden and dark bands on the body were separately measured.
 For single scales originating from a black band, the melanin rich upper half of a scale (T. vulgaris black black) was measured separately from the lower half (T. vulgaris black gold).

-Scale colour production mechanism using optical modelling.
+Scale colour production modelling.

 To understand the importance of scale thickness and ridge structure and therefore to disentangle the effects of thin film and diffraction grating on colour production we designed idealized 3D models (table 4), based on the measured scale values of table 3.